For Cody Woodworth, life on the lines was good.

 Woodworth works on service for new business and residential construction as well as for existing customers.
 ESDs determine how electrical service will work within each project.
 He listens to customers and helps determine whether what they want to do is feasible and will work with OPPD’s system.

-OPPD has electric service designers working metropolitan Omaha and in rural areas.
+OPPD has electrical service designers working metropolitan Omaha and in rural areas.
 Each ESD works on a specific area of the OPPD service territory.
 For Woodworth, that includes North Omaha and Carter Lake.

 Woodworth deals with engineers, construction companies, inspectors, OPPD supervisors, schedulers and line crews, among others.
 He said the ESDs he works with at the Papillion Center come from a variety of backgrounds.